 The "Intellectual Capital" and "Investment" indicators were tied as other strengths of the region.
 "Innovation" and "Interest" followed, with "Infrastructure" listed as the region's weakest indicator.
 However, the MEDD region is performing comparatively well among other regions in the state across all six indicators.
 The plan highlighted the MEDD region's top performance for Broadband Adoption Index, Average High-Tech Industry Employment Share, and Tech-Based Knowledge Occupation Clusters.

 The region's weakest performance was related to the share of cost-burdened households, patent technology diffusion index, which measures the rate at which technology is adopted by a population, and 2019 Visitor Spending per Capita.

 The largest disadvantages of the region are due to its massive population growth rate straining the capacity of infrastructure and other community supports.
-The plan suggests that the region prioritize investment in housing, transportation, childcare, connection with educational institutions, open space, economic mobility, and underserved populations.
+Each municipality in the region is responsible for the development and maintenance of its own infrastructure.
+The Coordinated Action Plan suggests that the region prioritize investment in housing, transportation, childcare, connection with educational institutions, open space, economic mobility, and underserved populations.